 Writing is a complex activity that needs planning

-An effective plan will help you to be an efficient writer
+An effective plan will help you to get started and stay focused

 Getting started is one of the most difficult obstacles to successful writing.
+A lack of planning can lead to inefficient writing in the early stages; for example, writing too much detail in some sections and not enough in others or spending too much time writing about an idea that will be cut out later.
 If you begin your writing with an effective plan, not only will it help you to get started, it will help you stay on track.
-A lack of planning can lead to inefficient writing in the early stages; for example, writing too much detail in some sections and not enough in others or spending too much time writing about an idea that gets cut out later.
 A clear plan will allow yourself sufficient time to think about what you want to write and reduce the risk of producing a document that is difficult to read and understand.

+When writing with colleagues, planning is often undertaken through face-to-face discussions, emails and phone calls, without sufficient documentation.
 Preparing a written plan may significantly reduce time spent rewriting and redrafting when working with co-authors or if senior staff need to approve your drafts.
-There is nothing worse than spending hours writing and perfecting your thinking on a topic, only to have this work cast aside because your manager later decides to change the document’s structure or purpose.
+There is nothing worse than spending hours writing and perfecting your thinking on a topic, only to have this work cast aside because a senior author has left important decisions on a document’s structure or purpose to the last minute.
 Once a written plan is agreed to, any changes can be monitored and implemented through regular reviews and updates, if necessary.